tsgates/arch-wiki-markdown/wiki/Pacman_Tips.md

 > Listing changed configuration files

-If you want to backup your system configuration files you could copy all files in /etc/, but usually you're only interested in the files that you have changed.
+If you want to backup your system configuration files you could copy all files in /etc/, but usually you are only interested in the files that you have changed.
 In this case you want to list those changed configuration files, we can do this with the following command:

     # pacman -Qii | awk '/^MODIFIED/ {print $2}'